· Mason Everett · Reviews · 9 min read

 Features

-- Includes fuel stabilizer for storage
+- Includes fuel stabilizer for extended storage life

-- Designed for Lawn-Boy and Toro engines
+- Specifically designed for Lawn-Boy and Toro engines

 What We Like

-- Reduces exhaust smoke
+- Reduces smoke and engine deposits

 What We Don't Like

-- Only for 2-cycle engines
+- Only for 2-cycle engines (do not use in 4-cycle)

-- Small bottle size (8 oz)
+- Small bottle size requires multiple purchases for heavy use

 Why We Selected This Product